viking-frank/neurocats.github.io/_posts/2017-08-17-tensorflow-mlp.md

 # Basic Neural Network
 ## Introduction
 I assume the reader to have a basic knowledge about neural networks.
 I will just explain how to build one with tensorflow.
-Not what a neural network is.
+I will not explain what a neural network is.

 ### Advanced Features
 #### Derivation